BenjamimCS/dotfile-tmux/README.md

 ```
 The script will make the things for you.

-The script presents you with two options:
+The script presents you three options:
 * override the `~/.tmux.conf`
 * keep it but moving it to other name (appending `.old` to it)
+* or cancel it